How Much is Your Music Collection Worth?

 Here are a few easy ways we’ve found to convert your cassettes or albums to MP3s.

-There are several vinyl album to MP3 recorders available including the Crosley Memory Master II 3-Speed Turntable with CD Player/Recorder.
+There are several vinyl album to MP3 recorders available including the ION Audio Premier LP Turntable Vinyl Record Player.
 The nice thing about that one is that it converts cassettes and vinyl to CD or to MP3s.
-And if you only have cassettes to convert, there is the ION Tape Express.
+And if you only have cassettes to convert, there is the Reshow Cassette Player MP3 Converter.

 Once you’ve saved copies of your cassettes and vinyl albums, save them to the regular music folder on your computer, to your new backup folder and don’t forget to put your favorites on your smartphone or MP3 player.

 And while you’re at it, how about helping mom, dad, grandma or grandpa preserve their old albums while you’re at it.
 An MP3 player or new iPhone X or Samsung Galaxy full of their favorite songs would make a GREAT gift!